 Because of the fact that your body needs more and more water, you’ll find that you need to go to the bathroom more often.

-If you never used to wake up in the night to urinate and now you do, or if you’ve had to stop doing certain activities because you can’t wait a minute longer to empty your bladder, perhaps you should consult your doctor.
+Maybe you never used to wake up in the night to urinate and now you do.
+If you’ve had to stop doing certain activities because you can’t wait a minute longer to empty your bladder, perhaps you should consult your doctor.

 Visit this article: Symptoms no woman should overlook

 No matter how much you sleep or rest, you’re always tired and feel weak.

 People whose blood sugar levels are high tend to experience a lot of fatigue and feel sluggish.
 And if they’re getting up often in the night to urinate, it’s likely that their body won’t be able to recover sufficiently from the efforts of the day.